-USA Gymnastics maintains a list of individuals and clubs who are permanently ineligible for membership, available at usagym.org/ineligible.
-Persons and clubs who are sanctioned with a lifetime ban are restricted from involvement or association with USA Gymnastics and Member Club activities.
-Members who knowingly employs or associates with an ineligible member will be subject to termination of their membership.
+USA Gymnastics maintains a list of members and Adult Participants who are permanently ineligible and/or ineligible for membership.
+Persons who are ineligible or permanently ineligible are restricted from involvement or association with USA Gymnastics and Member Club activities.
+Adults who knowingly allow a person to violate a sanction or restrictive measure may be guilty of misconduct for committing abuse of process in violation of the USA Gymnastics Safety and Response Policy.
+Member Clubs who knowingly employ or associate with a permanently ineligible and/or ineligible member will be subject to termination of their membership.